snpoudel/snpoudel.github.io/_pages/experience.md

 Work Experience
 ======
-Graduate Research Assistant, Ecohydrology Lab at Uconn, August 2022 - Present
+Graduate Research Assistant, August 2022 - Present \n Ecohydrology Lab, UConn, Storrs
-    *this
+* this
-    *and that
+* that

-Civil (Hydraulic/Hydrologic) Engineer, Hydro-Consult Engineering Nepal, this - this
+Civil (Hydraulic/Hydrologic) Engineer, this - this \n Hydro-Consult Engineering, Nepal
-    *this
+* this
-    *and that
+* that

-Data Specialist, Cloud Factory Nepal, this - this
+Data Specialist, this - this \n
-    *this
+Cloud Factory, Nepal
+* this
-    *and that
+* that